Meet the Committee

 Born and raised in Cow Head, NL, after graduating from Greavett Memorial Central High School in Cow Head, Pam went on to attend Memorial University of Newfoundland in St. John’s, where she graduated with a Degree in Education.
 Pam is proud to say she devoted thirty years of her life to teaching – a profession she dearly loved.
 She taught one year in Woody Point, one year in Parson’s Pond, and the remaining twenty-eight years in her hometown of Cow Head.
 Over the years, Pam has served on various committees in her community, including the School Council, PTA, Lioness Club, Local Library Board, and Scouting-Beavers, to name a few.
 Pam is presently serving on the Cow Head Conservation and Heritage Committee and is very involved with the Gros Morne Fall Fest.
 Pam loves reading, quilting, doing crafts, and has a passion for cooking.
 She also loves to travel, as well as spending time with her children during the winter in Calgary.

-product development for traditional and contemporary arts & crafts.
+Her interests are in product development for traditional and contemporary arts & crafts, rug hooking, hiking, kayaking, and graphic design.

 Veronica Bavis - Director